perkl/sv-sv/README.md

 The HTML file is referenced in `svsv.opf` so now we can create the MOBI file using Kindle Previewer.

-Install Kindle Previewer and open `svsv.opf`.
+Install Kindle Previewer, open it and open the `svsv.opf` file in the Previewer.

 Export to MOBI in the menu: `File -> Export` and select MOBI as the file format.